 The biggest progress in the Time Series School was made in Uppsala by the Norwegian-born (with career in Sweden) econometrician and statistician H.O.A.
 Wold and the New-Zealand-born mathematician and statistician P. Whittle, who in their doctoral theses provided the stochastic foundation of time series analysis.
 Wold (1938, 1948) proved that a stochastic process (even though he referred to it as a time series) can be decomposed into a regular process (i.e., a process linearly equivalent to a white noise process) and a predictable process (i.e., a process that can be expressed in terms of its past values).
 This has been known as Wold's decomposition.
 Whittle (1951, 1952, 1953) laid the mathematical foundation of autoregressive and moving average models in univariate and multivariate setting.
-Later, in their influential book, Box and Jenkins (1970) named these models with the above acronyms and they became popular with these names and also with the name Box - Jenkins models (cf. Stigler's law of eponymy; Stigler, 2002).
+Later, in their influential book, Box and Jenkins (1970) named these models with the above acronyms and they became popular with these names and also with the name Box - Jenkins models (cf. Stigler's law of eponymy, which states that no scientific discovery is named after its original discoverer; Stigler, 2002).